 Factors that influence latency:

-1. Intensity and duration of exposure: High-intensity occupational exposure (daily inhalation of asbestos dust) produces earlier onset than lower-intensity exposure.
+1. Intensity and duration of exposure: High-intensity occupational exposure (daily inhalation of mineral dust) produces earlier onset than lower-intensity exposure [5].
 Workers in shipyards or insulation installation had intense exposure; those with incidental exposure had longer latency.

 2. Fiber type: Amphibole asbestos (crocidolite, amosite) is more carcinogenic than chrysotile; different fiber types correlate with different latency periods.
 [6]

-3. Smoking history: Smokers exposed to asbestos may develop lung cancer earlier than non-smokers with the same exposure, due to the synergistic effect.
+3. Smoking history: Smokers exposed to the mineral may develop lung cancer earlier than non-smokers with the same exposure, due to the synergistic effect [2].

-4. Individual genetic factors: Genetic polymorphisms in DNA repair genes may influence how quickly asbestos-induced damage progresses to malignancy.
+4. Individual genetic factors: Genetic polymorphisms in DNA repair genes may influence how quickly fiber-induced damage progresses to malignancy.

 5. Age at exposure: Younger exposure may produce longer latency, though this varies.